UlissesMorais/Asset_allocation_with_Neural_Networks/README.md

 ![This is an image](/media/windows_table.PNG)

 The windows are composed of four periods, where three periods are for training and one for prediction.
 Portfolios are assembled with a set of funds imported from a pre-defined spreadsheet, which is in the "funds_spreadsheets" folder.
-In this project, two spreadsheets were selected with 32 funds, one of FIAs (equity funds) and another of FIMs (hedge funds).
+In this project, two spreadsheets were selected with 32 funds, one of FIAs and another of FIMs.

 The amount of portfolios with four funds each that can be built is 35,960.
 It is a sample of considerable size, which is intended to minimize possible local behaviors that do not represent the whole.